nelsonroque/contextlab_intro_datascience/README.md

 - [Intro to Data Wrangling](modules/R/Intro%20to%20Data%20Wrangling/)
 - [Intro to Predictive Modeling](modules/R/Intro%20to%20Predictive%20Modeling/)
 - [Working with Keystroke data](modules/R/Working%20with%20Keystroke%20Data/)
-- [Intro to Text Mining - {Coming soon}]

 ## Future Directions
 - Tutorials regarding processing of text, image, video, and sensor data.
-    - Introduction to Text Mining
+    - Intro to Text Mining in R
     - Interacting with APIs
     - Working with Image Data
     - Geocoding address data